UNDERSTANDING BACOLOD CITY

 BACOLOD CITY SAMPLE ITINERARY

-The 2 samples of itinerary below assume a party of two and suggest an estimated budget per person (not including the expenses for accommodation and souvenir).
+In getting around the top tourist spots in Bacolod, one can go on a DIY or an arranged tour package.
+DIY is preferred by travelers who are in a shoestring budget.
+The 2 samples of DIY itinerary below that you can combine for 2 or 3 days assume a party of two and suggest an estimated budget per person (not including the expenses for accommodation and souvenir).

 OPTION A – BACOLOD with side trip to Mambukal and Campuestohan | Budget per person: P1,500+